 Car Share: If you are driving to the festival, sign up and save money on a parking ticket.
 Looking for a lift?
 Find awesome people who’ll drive you to the festival.
 Travel green and save money.

-Public Transport: We recommend using public transport or Big Green Coach to travel to Bournemouth 7s.
+Public Transport: We highly recommend our dedicated shuttle services as the cleanest way to travel to Bournemouth 7s.
 See our Travel FAQs for further details.

 We aim to increase recycling rates each year and also aim to salvage materials that can be reused, particularly within the campsite.

-Anything that cannot be recycled is sent directly to an energy-from-waste facility where it is burned to generate green electricity.
+Anything that cannot be reycycled is sent directly to an energy-from-waste facility where it is burned to generate green electricity.